tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 ## Outro

-So that's all from me today!
+That's all from me today!

 We saw the `_defer` struct itself, and explained what's an open-coded defer and the latest Go 1.14 optimizations.